camalot/chatbot-medaloverlay/ReadMe.md

 ## TECHNICAL INFORMATION

 Files are served to the overlay via a lightweight http server called [tinyweb](https://www.ritlabs.com/en/products/tinyweb/install.php).
 It binds to port `9191` by default, and can be configured in the options.
 It also binds to the local internal address so the files are only accessible to the overlay.
+If you run chatbot on a different machine than you run OBS/SLOBS there will be an issue and it will not function correctly.